 From this page you can access all emma conferences past and present.

-The 2018 conference, entitled “Media Management in the Age of Big Data and High-tech” will be held in Warsaw, June 14-15.
-All the details can be found here…
+The 2019 conference, will be held in Cyprus, June 2019.
+All the details can be found here

-A direct link to a summary list of Presentations & Authors for the 2017 Ghent conference (on the OCS) is here…
+A direct link to a summary list of Presentations & Authors for the 2018 Warsaw conference (on the OCS) is here…

 Since 2014 we have used a conference management system called the Open Conference Systems (OCS).
 If you have registered for any conference from 2014 you can access the details here…

 Our archive of full conference papers from 2015 is available here…

 Older conferences from 2007 till 2013 only appear on the emma website, details on the righthand sidebar to this page.

 There is no active archive for these conferences; so if you wish to have further details of a past paper you will have to contact the author.
 If we can, we will assist via the contact form on this site